 How to Create a Turnitin Assignment Drop Box

 - Warning Note: The assignment (class) lifespan is 6 months after the first assignment has been created on the module site.
 After the 6 months have passed all assignments will be timed out.
 The Turnitin lifetime for the module can be extended by 3 months by creating a new assignment in the same module.
 Further extensions can only be attained by approaching Turnitin.
 Contact Learning Technologies should you need a further extension from Turnitin.

 - The first time you create a Turnitin assignment, you will be sent a login from http://www.turnitinuk.com which is the vendor's site.
 You can view and grade assignments on this site as well as through Moodle, but this is not optimal.
 All staff are advised to access Turnitin assignments through the dropbox in Moodle, whether to edit, or mark or use Feedback Studio.

-IMPORTANT NOTE: Note that each Turnitin assignment must be created from scratch.
+- IMPORTANT NOTE: Each Turnitin assignment must be created from scratch.
 You cannot copy or import Turnitin assignments as the link to Turnitin then breaks.